-Crypto currency and blockchain related digital assets are a new asset class encompassing a wide range of innovative new technologies.
+Crypto currency, digital assets, tokens and blockchain are a new asset class encompassing a wide range of innovative new technologies.

 An analysis of the greater crypto market reveals similarities to previous and existing emerging tech.
 The initial surge in prices are a function of new money infused into an illiquid market.
 Never before has digital scarcity existed at a global distributed scale.
 Because of the way the first generation blockchains like bitcoin were initially created at a time where very little computational power was required, individuals with basic CPU’s could earn bitcoin in quantities which at the time had little monetary value.
 This of course changed when outside money from investors and speculators flowed in to a limited digital chain of time stamped data blocks.
 This was this first blockchain, an idea which is revolutionary yet its true power is still only comprehended by a small few.

 As time unfolded crypto currencies became more complex.
 The out of the box functionality of bitcoin is cryptographically secure and semi anonymous store of value.

 Scalability continues to be a roadblock for global scale adoption.
 Several scaling solutions have been proposed but not implemented to solve these issues.
 Solutions such as sharding and a proof of stake model are still in the works but while Ethereum drags its feet, other projects have progressed in scalability focusing on enterprise applications and permissioned blockchains.
 Projects like Cardano (ADA) and EOS are pioneering this charge with live networks already active for development.

 Other problems in the crypto ecosystem exist such as lack of live input data to smart contracts.
 Projects like Chainlink (LINK), Rhombus, and Aeternity (AE) are working on solving the connectivity hurdle by exploring decentralized oracle networks.
 Once live, these networks will allow enterprise solutions for financial companies to reliably execute contracts based on events that occur in the real world.